aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

                         + self(t.body) + self.load_const(None) + op.RETURN_VALUE)
             return self.make_code(assembly, t.name, 0)

-I was a little tempted to leave classes out.
+I felt tempted a bit to leave classes unimplemented.
 Python stopped needing them once it gained proper nested functions---in terms of expressive power, if not familiarity and legacy.
-As it worked out, most of the simplicity we'd gain by chopping out `class` we can get by forbidding nested classes (nested in a `class` or a `def`).
+As it worked out, most of the simplicity from flushing `class` can be gotten by forbidding nested classes (that is, nested in a `class` or a `def`).

 OK, so!
 Wind it all up and watch the tail-eating: